The Coulomb Branch Formula for Quiver Moduli Spaces

-\item For quivers with oriented loops the Reineke formula given in \cite{1043.17010}, called the Higgs branch formula in \cite{1302.5498}, no longer gives the result for the Poincar\'e polynomial.
-However one can regard this formula as the result for the cohomology of the (non-compact) space obtained by imposing only the D-term constraints given by the first set of equations in \refb{emodi1}, together with the effect of taking the quotient by the $\prod_i U(N_i)$ gauge groups.
+\item For quivers with oriented loops the Reineke formula given in \cite{1043.17010}, called the Higgs branch formula in \cite{1302.5498}, no longer computes the Poincar\'e polynomial of the quiver moduli space.
+Instead, it computes the cohomology of the (non-compact) space obtained by imposing only the D-term constraints given by the first set of equations in \refb{emodi1}, together with the effect of taking the quotient by the $\prod_i U(N_i)$ gauge groups.
 Let us call this the embedding space.
-Under suitable conditions the F-term constraints, given by the second set of equations in \refb{emodi1}, can be regarded as the condition for vanishing section of line bundles with positive curvature.
+Under suitable conditions the F-term constraints, given by the second set of equations in \refb{emodi1}, can be regarded as sections of line bundles with positive curvature.
 Using repeated application of Lefschetz hyperplane theorem we can then relate the Hodge numbers $h^{p,q}$ of the quiver moduli space $\cM$ to the Hodge number of the embedding space for low values of $(p+q)$.
 Since the former is conjecturally given by the Coulomb branch formula whereas the latter is given by the Higgs branch formula, this gives a specific relation between the Coulomb and the Higgs branch formul\ae.
 The precise relation takes the following form\cite{unpublished}.
 If we take the expression for $\QC(\gamma;\zeta; y,t)$ then the coefficients of the powers of $y^{-1}$, that do not have any explicit dependence on unknown $\OmS$'s after using \refb{OmSquivers}, must match with the corresponding coefficients in the Higgs branch formula.
 It is however important that {\it we do not use \refb{ecoms} to set some of the $\OmS$'s to zero for making this comparison, although we are allowed to set $\OmS(\sum_i n_i\gamma_i;t)$ to zero if the subquiver given by the dimension vector $(n_1,\cdots n_K)$ does not contain a closed loop}.
-The technical reason for this is that even if a subquiver fails to satisfy \refb{ecoms} but has oriented loop, we can construct a gauge invariant superpotential involving the variables $\phi_{\ell k;\alpha;st}$ associated with the subquiver.
+The technical reason for this is that even if a subquiver fails to satisfy \refb{ecoms} but has oriented loop, we can construct a gauge invariant superpotential involving the variables $\phi_{\ell k;\alpha;ss'}$ associated with the subquiver.
 This correspondence between the Coulomb and the Higgs branch formula has been tested in a number of examples\cite{unpublished}.

 \end{enumerate}